Curriculum Summary

 A Purpose Driven Curriculum

-Our curriculum is designed to enable every learner to aspire to the four purposes.
-Every pupil, no matter their age, is suitably planned for.
-We take into account every pupil's ability and aptitude, including any additional learning needs.
 We have successfully developed a progressive continuum of dispositions to support the development of integral skills across the school.
 These underpin the four purposes which lie at the heart of our curriculum.

 Learning & Experience

-Learning should focus on things that matter to Learners now and when they grow up.
 Everything your child learns at Gowerton Primary will be connected to the six Areas of Learning and Experience (AoLE).
 Each area of learning and experience contains statements of what matters which shape learning for children of all ages.
 These help your child think about what they’re learning and how topics link to each other, to work and to life.
 They also support your child to progress each year as they build their understanding and skills.

 Across all Areas of Learning and Experience (AoLEs), the application of Numeracy, Literacy and Digital Competency skills are robustly planned for.
 Teachers are expected to plan and deliver learning objectives pitched appropriately to the learners' needs.
 In addition to Literacy, Numeracy and Digital Competence, teachers plan for incidental welsh and opportunities to address relationships and sexuality education in line with the new CfW.
 The curriculum elements of Religion, Values and Ethics are routinely addressed through Big Questions and are stage appropriate.

 Within the new Curriculum for Wales, there is a focus on 12 pedagogical principles that underpin good teaching and learning.
+Our teaching follows the twelve pedagogical principles set out in national guidance, ensuring that learning builds on what pupils know, is engaging and challenging, and helps them take increasing responsibility for their progress.

 Relationships and Sexuality Education is appropriately and progressively taught using an agreed cluster plan.
 This is part of the school's health and well-being curriculum, in line with The Curriculum for Wales – Relationships and Sexuality Education Code.